 IMAGE VIA @MNDFLMEDITATION | INSTAGRAM

-If you’re young, networking, and need chill the F out, The Path is the modern pop-up meditation group you need.
+The Path is the modern pop-up meditation group you've been looking for.
 It’s 50% meditation session and 50% networking group for creatives in the city.
-Right now, the venues are always changing, but cool venues like private rooftop terraces, the W Hotel, and The Montauk Beach House make for amazing settings to find yourself.
-And while “The Path” may seem too cool for school, their tagline is “come sit with us”, a far cry from everyone’s favorite Mean Girls line.
-So reserve a cushion, and get more focused the millennial way.
+The venues rotate but have included places like private rooftop terraces with killer views, the W Hotel, and The Montauk Beach House in the past.
+They aim to make everyone feel welcome — their tagline, “come sit with us,” is a far cry from everyone’s favorite Mean Girls line.
+So reserve a cushion, and prepare for some zen.